Jodenee/Voyager/docs/API-Reference/Embed.md

     If the embed already has an image it'll be overridden.

 ???+ warning
-    Only HTTPs urls are supported for the url parameter.
+    Only HTTPS urls are supported for the url parameter.

 ***Parameters***